VolumeElement/VolumeElement.github.io/_posts/home.md

-Welcome to [dxdydz's](/about) blog, a place for mathematics, physics, programming, and other interests.
+Welcome to my blog, a place for mathematics, physics, programming, and more!

 # Recent Posts: